rmera/gomd/README.md

 ATNAME is a PDB atom name such as CA (alpha carbon).
 Hydrogen names may vary with the forcefield employed. if ALL is given, as the first atom name, all atoms in the selected residues will be consiered.

 ## Plotting the results
+The wiki also contains more info on [this topic](https://github.com/rmera/gomd/wiki/Plotting-scripts).

 A few Python scripts are included to help with the result visualization.
 More information is given in the goMD wiki, and in each program's help.